-While the Texas Lottery has seen record breaking sales and revenue growth over the past several years, based on third-party research on the effect of advertising on lottery sales, revenue to the Foundation School Fund would likely have been greater had the Texas Lottery been allowed to utilize a more effective budget.
-In its Legislative Appropriations Request for the FY 2022 - 2023 biennium the commission requested a new funding mechanism as opposed to a line-item appropriation.
+While the Texas Lottery has seen record-breaking sales and revenue growth over the past several years, based on third-party research on the effect of advertising on lottery sales, revenue to the Foundation School Fund would likely have been greater had the Texas Lottery been allowed to utilize a more effective budget.
+In its Legislative Appropriations Request for the FY 2022 - 2023 biennium, the commission requested a new funding mechanism as opposed to a line-item appropriation.
 The request was for a new Rider to appropriate funds to promote lottery games as a percentage of sales with a "not to exceed" amount of \$40 million in each year of the biennium.
-However, the request for this new funding mechanism was not approved.

-The agency is currently evaluating the impact of the reduction to the promote lottery games budget.

-The upcoming FY 2022 plan eliminates all radio promotion, reduces experiential partnerships and reduces the number of scratch ticket initiatives that can be promoted.
-In addition, the level of media support scratch ticket initiatives will receive during the next fiscal year has decreased due to this budget reduction.

-According to the La Fleur's 2020 World Lottery Almanac, Texas ranks 42nd of 45 reporting U.S. lotteries in advertising budget per capita and had the second lowest per capita advertising spending among the top 10 performing U.S. lotteries as measured by total sales.1 The ranking of Texas is further reduced to 44th of 45 reporting when calculating advertising budget per capita using the reduced advertising authority granted by the 86th Legislature.
+However, the request for this new funding mechanism was not approved, and as noted above there was a further reduction in the budget.
+With the reduction to the promote lottery games budget, the FY 2022 plan eliminates all radio promotion, experiential partnerships and reduces the number of scratch ticket game initiatives that can be promoted.
+In addition, the level of media support scratch ticket game initiatives will receive during the next fiscal year has decreased due to this budget reduction.
+Key Initiatives and Goals According to the La Fleur's 2021 World Lottery Almanac, Texas ranks 43rd of 46 reporting U.S. lotteries in advertising budget per capita and had the second lowest per capita advertising spending among the top 10 performing U.S. lotteries as measured by total sales.1 The ranking of Texas is further reduced to 45th of 46 reporting when calculating advertising budget per capita using the reduced advertising authority granted by the 87th Legislature.
 (See graph below.)
 Promote Lottery Games Budget Per Capita